Vyral/base-template/_posts/2019-01-14-have-you-heard-of-our-guaranteed-sale-program.md

 enclosure_time:
 use_youtube_image: true
 youtube_alternate_image:
-youtube_code: IM7BNF3nlxQ
+youtube_code: ltXE2FDb6j0
 ---

 {% include youtube.html %}

 We have been offering our guaranteed sale program for over six years now and just purchased another home last month.
 Bob and Sherry were looking to downsize, but didn’t want to to any updates and sell as-is.
 We were able to come in, give them a cash offer, and close on a timetable that was perfect for them.
 If you know anyone who might want to know more about this program, have them reach out to us today.
-To learn more about our guaranteed sale program and more, watch this short video.
+For information regarding our guaranteed sale program and more, watch this short video.